TorchJD/torchjd/docs/source/examples/partial_jd.rst

 computational cost associated with computing the Gramian of the full Jacobian.
 For a complete, non-partial version, see the :doc:`IWRM <iwrm>` example.

 In this example, our model consists of three `Linear` layers separated by `ReLU` layers.
-We will perform the partial descent by considering only the parameters of the last two `Linear` layers.
+We perform the partial descent by considering only the parameters of the last two `Linear` layers.
 By doing this, we avoid computing the Jacobian and its Gramian with respect to the parameters of the first `Linear` layer, thereby reducing memory usage and computation time.